Favourited 36 times

-This is a simple getaway and retreat space in a little village called Mokatse close to Gaborone, the capital of Botswana.
+Welcome to a simple getaway and retreat space in a little village called Mokatse, 30 kms away from Gaborone, the capital of Botswana.
 Down to earth, simple and natural, letting nature be as present as possible on the 1.4 hectares of semi arid land.
-People come for a few hours or for longer to relax and rejuvenate, to have wholesome meals and and to enjoy being just being present.

-Being an animal lover is necessary to visit , as there are dogs and cats as well as the local wildlife such as snakes and monitor lizards (now waking up at springtime).
+Being an animal lover is necessary to visit , as there are dogs and cats as well as the local wildlife such as snakes and monitor lizards.
 Respect is what counts, as there is a harmonious relationship between us all.

 Down to earth and close to earth living is what it is all about.

-About me a bit: I like to live a simple and down to earth life.
+About me a bit: I am Nancy, and I am kind of multiskilled!
+I like to live a simple and down to earth life.
 I love animals (that's why I don't eat them...) and art and martial arts.
 Integrity and virtues are important to me.

 So too are sunrises and sunsets, honesty, gentle breezes, organic vegan chocolate, garlic (not in the chocolate...), nature, continuous self growth and awareness, chocolate (oh, did I already mention chocolate?).

-I enjoy creating delicious simple meals, playing with my animals, reading, living life, walking barefoot, and eating chocolate (oh, chocolate again...)
+I enjoy creating delicious simple meals, baking sourdough bread, playing with my animals, reading, living life, walking barefoot, and eating chocolate (oh, chocolate again...)

 Life is my palette...